 A Mediterranean olive skin like mine – known in the trade as type 3-4 –is still tricky to work with according to Dr Seukeran, so if you have olive skin, it’s key to go to a clinic where they have expertise and experience in dealing with that particular skin type.

-I have olive skin and was hyper-aware of this myself when I opted for laser hair removal (- was so paranoid that I cancelled three appointments before finally booking into sk:n clinic in Holborn, where a friend with a similar skin tone had experienced amazing results on her underarms.
+I was obviously hyper-aware of this myself when I finally opted for laser hair removal (so paranoid in fact, that I cancelled three appointments before finally booking into sk:n clinic in Holborn, where a friend with a similar skin tone had experienced amazing results on her underarms.

-sk:n deliver around 140,000 LHR treatments a year, so I knew I would be in good hands.
-I paid full price but you can get 50% off face, bikini and underarm laser hair removal at any sk:n clinic until 30th June by clicking on this link.
+Sk:n Clinics deliver around 140,000 LHR treatments a year, so I knew I would be in good hands.

 ‘We usually use the long-pulsed NDYAG laser for darker skin types,’ says Dr Seukeran.
 ‘The original lasers could only be used on paler skin and dark hair types because they had limited wavelengths.
 These are lasers such as Alexandrite, IPL or Q switched ruby lasers.